jwoertink/jko_api/README.md

 You can test this all by booting up a simple rails app, then do `curl -H "Accept: application/vnd.api.v1+json" http://localhost:3000/bars`

+## Debugging notes

+If you have a route that matches one of the API routes, and it's listed first, then Rails will match that route first.
+This might not be what you expected, so put your `JkoApi.routes` near the top to ensure that gets hit first.

 ## Contributing